TheVirtuoid/fwjs-card/README.md

 | isSuit(String suit) | boolean   | Returns true if the current card matches the suit                                                                                                                                               |
 | isValue(any value)  | boolean   | Returns true if the current card matches the value. **NOTE:** This only works for the simple data types.
 If more complex values are needed, then define your own by using the 'compare' method. |

-## Classes

-As time goes on, more 'Card' classes will be added to this repository.
-These directions will be updated as they are added.

 ## Github

 ```
 https://github.com/TheVirtuoid/fwjs-card
 ```